Oromia Zone: Demographics

 According to a May 24, 2004 World Bank memorandum, 5% of the inhabitants of Oromia have access to electricity, this zone has a road density of 23.9 kilometers per 1000 square kilometers (compared to the national average of 30 kilometers), the average rural household has 0.6 hectare of land (compared to the national average of 1.01 hectare of land and an average of 0.75 for the Amhara Region) and the equivalent of 0.5 heads of livestock.
 10.9% of the population is in non-farm related jobs, compared to the national average of 25% and a regional average of 21%.
 25% of all eligible children are enrolled in primary school, and 3% in secondary schools.
 100% of the zone is exposed to malaria, and none to Tsetse fly.
 The memorandum gave this zone a drought risk rating of 565.

+2021 Clashes in Oromia Zone

+There have been two episodes of large-scale ethnic violence killing hundreds in and around the Ethiopian town of Ataye between the Oromo Liberation Army on one side and the Amhara militias (Fano) and Special Forces on the other. leading to nearly a quarter of the town being destroyed and hundreds of thousands displaced.